 Changes to European certification of Stage 2 vapour recovery systems were introduced in 2014.
 The NSW EPA has updated the Standards and Best Practice Guidelines for Vapour Recovery at Petrol Service Stations 2016 (PDF 965KB) to incorporate new opportunities for VR2 certification.

 The Regulation requires petrol service station owners to install vapour recovery systems and to keep an onsite log book of VR commissioning reports, weekly checklists and maintenance schedules for three years following installation.
-It is the responsibility of the occupier to ensure appropriate checks and maintenance records are kept in the log book.
+It is the responsibility of the occupier to ensure appropriate checks and maintenance records are kept in the onsite log book or be made available to an authorised officer within 3 days if records are kept off site.
 Occupiers are required to contact their installer/repairer if significant operational difficulties occur.

 VR1 and VR2 commissioning report forms are included in the Standards and Best Practice Guidelines for Vapour Recovery at Petrol Service Stations (PDF 965KB) or can be downloaded separately:

 Phone: 131 555 or 9995 5555.